After Your Breast Cancer Surgery: A Guide to Recovery

 Breast Biopsy and Pre-Biopsy Procedures

 A breast biopsy is procedure to remove a small sample of breast tissue for laboratory testing.
-Breast biopsy is considered the best way to evaluate a suspicious area in your breast to determine
+Breast biopsy is considered the best way to evaluate a suspicious area in your breast

 Breast Cancer and Pregnancy

 When you’re pregnant, finding out that you also have breast cancer can be overwhelming.
 At the same time that you’re hoping to bring a new life into the world, you enter into a fight to

 Breast Needle Localization is to help identify the precise location of abnormal breast tissue for biopsy.
 This is done by placing dye and sometimes a small wire at the point of the abnormality.